Skip to content

 -i <NR_IO_QUEUES>

-Collect logs for support
+Collect NVMe-related kernel logs

 sudo dmesg | grep -i nvme